 Measure the brake disc or drum and the brake pads or shoes mass after the completion of the brake emissions test.
 Report the masses in the PM-Mass Measurement File.
 Make sure not to disrupt the brake assembly during the brake emissions test;

-Calculate the mass loss of the disc or drum and the brake pads or shoes by subtracting the final from the initial total mass.
-Report the mass loss of each part of the brake couple in the PM-Mass Measurement File following the instructions defined in Table 13.5;
+Calculate the mass loss of the disc or drum and the brake pads or shoes by subtracting the final from the initial total mass, respectively.
+Report the mass loss of each part of the assembly in the PM-Mass Measurement File following the instructions defined in Table 13.5;

-Calculate the overall mass loss of the brake couple by summing the values for the individual parts calculated in (i) of this paragraph.
+Calculate the overall mass loss of the brake assembly by summing the values for the individual parts calculated in (i) of this paragraph.
 Report the overall mass loss following the instructions defined in Table 13.5;

 Calculate the averaged weight loss emission factor by dividing the total mass loss calculated in (j) of this paragraph by the total distance driven during the brake emissions test considering all sections (including cooling air adjustment) tested using the brake couple.
 Report the averaged weight loss emission factor following the instructions defined in Table 13.5.

-The test facility can also measure the thickness of brake discs or brake drums.
-The thickness loss can sometimes be below the detection limit or below the resolution of the measurement instrument.
-The same measuring position ensures the repeatability and producibility of the thickness loss data.

-Wear measurement specifications and methodology have been adopted from the SAE J2986:2019 Recommended Practice.
-It is not required that the test facility reports the wear measurement results.

-Inspect all brake parts for burs, cracks, voids, or detachments and record accordingly.
-Use only instruments in proper working conditions;

-Use a micrometer or equivalent device with an accuracy of 0.01 mm or better, flat surface(s) on the side(s) contacting the friction material or anti-noise shims, and a ratchet mechanism;

-Use a digital vernier calliper or equivalent device with an accuracy of 0.01 mm or better for measuring the internal brake drum diameter;

-For brake pads, measure at eight locations equally spaced and located approximately 5.0 mm from any edge of the friction material (pad contour, chamfers, or slots).
-Smaller pads (like those on rear brakes for small vehicles) may accommodate as few as four locations;

-For brake shoes, measure at eight positions equally spaced.
-Locate the measurement position midpoint between the long edge and the nearest edge of the shoe web.
-Keep at least 10 mm or 20 per cent of the total lining width from the edge of the friction material and chamfers at the ends;

-For brake discs, measure at eight positions separated into four groups of two and distributed every 90°.
-At each clock position, measure at 5.0 mm from the outer diameter and 5.0 mm from the inner diameter of the braking surface.
-Exclude chamfers or round edges to mark the measurement position;

-For brake drums, measure at six locations separated into three groups of two and distributed every 120°.
-At each clock position, measure at 10 mm from the outer (open) edge and 10 mm from the inner (mounting) edge of the braking surface.
-Exclude chamfers or round edges to mark the measurement position.

 Test Report

 This section describes the four main outputs of a brake emissions test.
 These are summarised in the following: